OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 export OPENAI_API_KEY="${{ secrets.OPENAI_API_KEY }}"

-codex exec --full-auto "Update CHANGELOG for next release"
+codex exec "Update CHANGELOG for next release based on commits since last tag"

-One of Codex CLI's standout features is its support for multimodal input.
-You can pass screenshots, wireframes, or diagrams alongside text prompts:
+Codex supports image inputs — pass screenshots, wireframes, or diagrams alongside text prompts:

-codex "Build a deployment status dashboard that looks like this screenshot" --image ./dashboard-mockup.png
+codex "Build a deployment status dashboard that looks like this screenshot" -i ./dashboard-mockup.png

-This is particularly powerful for creating deployment monitoring interfaces or recreating designs from visual specifications.
+This is particularly useful for creating deployment monitoring interfaces or recreating designs from visual specifications.

 Git Integration for Release Management